 - Call 9-1-1 and ask that police arrive at the scene.

-- Do not let the motorist leave the accident scene until the police have arrived so an accident report can be completed.
+- Do not let the motorist leave the accident scene until the police have arrived to complete an accident report.

 - Ensure you obtain the driver's contact information, including their full name, address, phone number, and auto insurance information.